nkmah2/Deep-Learning/README.md

 This repo contains solutions adapated from the following resorces:

-- Deep Learning my solution to the 5-course Coursera Deep Learning Specialization created by prof. Andrew Ng and [deeplearning.ai](https://www.deeplearning.ai) incorporation in 2017-2018 which can be found [here](https://www.coursera.org/specializations/deep-learning).
+- Deep Learning with Python - Fracois Cholet
+-

-List of projects:
+## List of projects:
 - <a href="https://github.com/nkmah2/Convolutional-Neural-Networks/blob/master/Digit%20Recognition%20MINST%20Dataset%20CNN.ipynb" title="About Me">Digit Recognition - MINST Dataset</a>

 - Slides of the whole specialization (except the fifth course).